jpalgon/Draft_Classification/README.md

 The majority of my data was web scraped from sports-reference.com.
 This was my first time web scraping which was somewhat problematic for completing this project.
 There were two prongs to scraping the data from sports-reference.
 The first prong of getting the list of players for each draft from 2013-2022 was actually done by Savvas Tjortjoglou.
 Almost all of his worked perfectly but I made a few adjustments to make it run properly and for my time period.
 Here is the link of his work http://savvastjortjoglou.com/nfl-draft.html.
 There were a few very important data points I got from the first prong but the bulk of the data and my time lied in the second prong.

 The second prong consisted of scraping each players college stats page with the  link that I got in part of the first prong.
 Most of my issues came from this prong mainly due to hard to scrape tags that were not the players' primary stat category.
 For example QBs passing data was fairly easily scrapable but their rushing stats table while tagged the same way did not come that easy.
 In the end I was not able to get any secondary or beyond category.
 Once I figured out how to scrape the primary categories for each player I kept running into 429 HTTP Error requests.
 Right before I was about to give up on this data, I remembered coming across sports-reference's site on their data usage.
 They actually had a page that gave an explicit description of what they block.
 It turns out I just needed to run a sleep time of greater than 3 seconds for that error to no longer occur.
 They do update their page so I proved the link here https://www.sports-reference.com/bot-traffic.html.

+Additionally, I supplemented the sportsreference data with the NFL_data Python package for a few extra features.

 ## Methods and Modeling